lucchesi-sec/powershell-automation/CONTRIBUTING.md

 - **Issues**: Use GitHub Issues for bug reports or feature requests.
 - **Contact**: For specific inquiries, reach out to the project maintainers via the repository's contact information.

-Thank you for contributing to the PowerShell Enterprise Automation Platform and helping us improve enterprise IT automation!
+Thank you for contributing to the PowerShell Automation Platform and helping us improve IT automation!